RocketCommunicationsInc/astro-uxds/_content/components/segmented-button.md

 ::: compliance

-- X.X.X Segmented Buttons shall be used only for mutually exclusive selections
+- 5.15.1 Segmented Buttons shall be used only for mutually exclusive selections

 :::